 - Teeth may also be uprooted to prepare the mouth for orthodontia.
 Crowded teeth lead to misalignment of your bite.
-A tooth or two are extracted to align the bite.
+A tooth or two is extracted to align the bite.

-- Wisdom teeth are often times impacted.
-They fail to emerge through the gums and stay embedded.
+- Wisdom teeth are oftentimes impacted, then the option is wisdom tooth extraction using oral sedation.
+As they fail to emerge through the gums and stay embedded.
 This causes infections and abscess formation.
 Impacted teeth are surgically removed by your oral surgeon.

 - In children, sometimes the primary teeth don't fall out in time to make room for the growth of the permanent teeth.
 Such teeth are professionally extracted by your dentist.

 When the tooth is visible and has emerged fully through the gums, a non-surgical extraction is performed.
 Your dentist will use elevators to loosen your tooth till it dissociates from the surrounding gum tissues.
 He will then uproot the tooth using forceps.
 Your gums will be secured with stitches to accelerate healing.

 The process is carried out under local anesthesia and is painless.